huancheng-trili/bootstrap-rollup/README.md

 export CC=clang
 ```

-We do the `export CC` because there are systems, such as various Linux distributions, that don't ship with `Clang` as their default `C/C++` compiler.
+We do `export CC` because there are systems, such as various Linux distributions, that don't ship with `Clang` as their default `C/C++` compiler.

 Check that at least version `11` is installed with `$CC --version`.